templateprotection/AimNet-Mouse-Dynamics/README.md

 # AimNet Mouse Dynamics
-The first open sourced approach to **One-Shot Learning for Mouse Dynamics** recognition, using a Siamese Neural Network.
+An open sourced approach to **One-Shot Learning for Mouse Dynamics** recognition, using a Siamese Neural Network.
 This repository includes data preprocessing, model training, and evaluation for identifying distinct individuals via their mouse movement patterns.
 The models were trained and tested on a dataset collected from over 2000 players in Minecraft to achieve satisfactory results described in the evaluation section below.

 One-Shot Learning is highly advantageous for biometric recognition systems.
 It allows new users to enroll with just one data sample, eliminating the need for model re-training.
 The model generates a unique, compact embedding of mouse movement patterns from this single sample.
 These embeddings are distinct and can be efficiently compared to others using simple mathematical operations (i.e., Euclidean distance).